-- 1. This regulation applies to the curriculum and cumulative assessment procedures of the Commercial Law Master's programme, hereafter referred to as the 'LL.M. programme' - 2.
-The LL.M. programme is provided under the purview of Erasmus School of Law of Erasmus University Rotterdam (EUR), hereafter referred to as 'ESL'. - 3.
+- 1. This regulation applies to the curriculum and cumulative assessment procedures of the LL.M. programme, hereafter referred to as the 'LL.M. programme'. - 2.
+The LL.M. programme is provided under the purview of Erasmus School of Law of the Erasmus University Rotterdam, hereafter referred to as 'ESL'. - 3.
 The Examination Board ESL lays down the regulations and instructions within the framework of the Education and Examination Regulation as referred to in Section 7.12b, subsection 1 of the Higher Education and Research Act.
 These regulations and instructions are published as Regulations from the Examination Board ESL.